 Measure the brake friction material including the anti-noise shims, pad-shim springs, and other elements when part of the product assembly.
 Report the masses in the PM-Mass Measurement File;

-Use a weighing scale of a resolution of at least 0.01 g or better for parts below 30 kg of total weight.
-Install the weighing scale in a room with controlled air and humidity to standard laboratory conditions of (22 ± 2) °C and (45 ± 8) per cent RH;
+Use a weighing scale of a resolution of at least 0.1kg or better for parts below 30 kg of total weight.
+Install the weighing scale in a room with controlled air and humidity to laboratory conditions of (22 ± 2) °C and (45 ± 8) per cent RH;

 Ensure the brake parts are cool down to a temperature of 30 °C or below before measuring their final mass;